-Last week I wrote about Backbone, a detective noir adventure I’d come across on Kickstarter recently.
-Its pixelated art and ‘challenging, thought-provoking storyline featuring themes of power, corruption, social decay and systemic discrimination’ – not to mention its anthropomorphic raccoon protagonist – caught my eye and I decided to make a pledge.
-It seems as though it had the same effect on others as Luke from Hundstrasse and Jamie from Best Nerd Life backed the project too.
+Last week I wrote about Backbone, a detective noir adventure I’d come across on Kickstarter.
+Its pixelated art and ‘challenging, thought-provoking storyline featuring themes of power, corruption, social decay and systemic discrimination’ caught my eye and made a pledge.

 In that post I mentioned I’d found the campaign for 198X by Hi-Bit Studios on the same evening.
 While Backbone appealed to me as a gamer and is more in line with the adventure releases I usually play, there was something about this title which drew me in.
 The retro-futuristic artwork featured in the promotional video, ambient electronic beats, and a lone protagonist called Kid who talked about finding new meaning in video games; all the elements combined into something I wanted to know.